Trump 'could pardon himself but won't'

 The whole thing could end in a court battle over what can and what cannot be applied to a president.

-In any case, any attempt to impeach the president over the Russia affair would be affected.
+In any case, any attempt to impeach the president over the Russia affair would not be affected.
 That's a political process and pardons would not prevent it.